RENBex6969/KryptonReload/README.md

 # Krypton
-Krypton, A inspired version of EquinoxHub!
+Krypton, Sleek modern look all under 2200 lines of code!💃
 ## Booting Krypton
 To launch Krypton you will need to set `_G.License =` to true.
 This will accept the license agreement on your behalf.
 Krypton will only work when the license agreement is agreed by the user.
 ```lua